NVIDIA/aistore/deploy/dev/docker/README.md

 ```

 **NOTE:** Some tests require a minimum number of targets or proxies.
 Also, due to Docker permissions, you might have to run tests with `sudo` too.

-## Running benchmark tests in the Docker environment

-AIStore Docker clusters can also be deployed in Dry-Run mode.
-These modes can be activated either through the interactive interface or by passing in `-nodiskio`.
-See more about benchmark tests, see [AIS Loader](/bench/aisloader/README.md)

 ## Utility Scripts